raspberrypilearning/zombie-apocalypse-map/en/step_3.md

 </script>
 ```

 + Save your code and refresh your internet browser.
-You should see a Google map displayed with the centre of the map on Cambridge, UK.
+You should see a Google map displayed with the centre of the map on Cambridge, UK (the location of Raspberry Pi HQ!)